Atterton

-Atterton is a hamlet and former civil parish, now in the parish of Witherley, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
+Atterton is a hamlet in the civil parish of Witherley, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
 It has a population of approximately 40 people.
-In 1931 the parish had a population of 43.

 History

 The hamlet's name means 'farm/settlement of Athelred or Eadred'.

 Atterton became a parish in 1866, on 1 April 1935 the parish was abolished and merged with Witherley.
+In 1931 the parish had a population of 43.